-The Caisse d'Epargne Ile-de-France, a regional cooperative banking institution, has been doing business for more than 200 years, providing finance in all areas of its territory’s economy and for all local and regional players: local authorities, social housing bodies, businesses, institutions, individuals, and professionals.
+The Caisse d'Epargne Ile-de-France, a regional cooperative banking institution, has been serving its communities for more than 200 years, providing finance in all areas of its territory’s economy and for all local and regional players: local authorities, social housing bodies, businesses, institutions, individuals, and professionals.

-The Caisse d'Epargne Ile-de-France serves the entire region through a network of 430 branches, 30 business centers, five private banking centers, and two centers dedicated to professionals and entrepreneurs.
+The Caisse d'Epargne Ile-de-France serves its entire region via a network of 415 branches, 25 business centers, 5 Private Banking centers, and 3 centers dedicated to professional customers and entrepreneurs.
 This territorial coverage enables it to offer its 3 million customers, including 700,000 cooperative shareholders, an optimum balance between human contact and digital resources.

-As a bank focused on social utility, the Caisse d'Epargne Ile-de-France has made corporate social responsibility an integral part of its strategy in terms of its commercial offerings and sales practices, its philanthropic commitment, and actions taken to reduce its ecological footprint.
+As a bank focused on social utility, the Caisse d'Epargne Ile-de-France has made corporate social responsibility an integral part of its new Strategic Plan in terms of its commercial offerings and sales practices, its philanthropic commitment, and actions taken to reduce its ecological footprint.

-The Caisse d'Epargne Ile-de-France is also active outside its home territory by supporting the development of three subsidiaries: Banque BCP, Banque de Tahiti and Banque de Nouvelle Calédonie.
+The Caisse d'Epargne Ile-de-France also pursues its activities outside its home territory by supporting the development of three subsidiaries: Banque BCP, Banque de Tahiti, and Banque de Nouvelle Calédonie.

-Responsible bank committed to working alongside social and cultural entities
+Responsible bank committed to working alongside social entities

 The Caisse d'Epargne Ile-de-France remains steadfast and active in its support for front-ranking social players, notably through donations to the Abbé Pierre Foundation, Emmaüs, Médecins du Monde, the Salvation Army, the Red Cross, etc.